freedomofpress/webcat-spec/server.md

 - `policy`:
   A JSON object specifying the transparency log configuration and the associated witness policy required to validate signed checkpoints.
 This includes the list of witnesses, group definitions, and quorum requirements.
 See [Sigsum Policy Format](#sigsum-policy-format) for details.

-- `max_age`:
-  An integer representing the maximum number of seconds a manifest may remain valid after its associated Sigsum checkpoint timestamp.
-Since different signatures might have different inclusion times, `max_age` is always counted from the oldest one.

 ### 2. Policy Transition Mechanism